 Cross-promoting and engaging with other local businesses is one of the best ways to raise awareness of Small Business Saturday.
 There may even be an opportunity to collaborate if your brands aren’t competitive but share a similar target audience.

 At its core, Small Business Saturday is a movement of businesses, organisations and public bodies that are united by a common goal.
-Your business will only gain from it if you champion the cause, and all others fighting for it, rather than using it as means to an individual end.
+Your business will only gain from it if you champion the cause, and all others fighting for it.